MHDtA-dev/VKFS/README.md

 ![Logo](logo.PNG)

-## VKFS is a cross-platform and window system independ C++ framework that allows you to quickly create basic Vulkan objects for further work, such as Instance, Physical Device, Device, Command queues, Command buffer and synchronization objects.
+## VKFS is a cross-platform and window system independ C++ framework that allows you to quickly create basic Vulkan objects for further work, such as Instance, Physical Device, Device, Command queues, Command buffers, synchronization objects and many other useful things.

 #### The framework is fully working.
 If you notice a bug/missing functionality, write about it in issues tab.
 I will add new features as needed.